eniblock/collaborate/doc/iam.md

 }'
 ```

-#### Define a default user role for user authenticated from identity provider for the first time
+#### Role mapping: Define a default user role for user authenticated from identity provider

 You can define a default role to users that come from an external identity provider by defining a
 role mapper: